-People with a poor credit score or having a zero credit history, have very little chance of getting a credit card.
+People with a poor credit score or a zero credit history have very little chance of getting a credit card.
 In that case, they can apply for a secured credit card so that they can manage their own expenses.
-The secured credit card may also help them to build a credit score.
+A secure credit card may also help them build a credit score.

 But a secured credit card isn’t available free of cost.
 A consumer must provide a cash deposit as collateral for the credit card account.
 Technically, the credit limit of this card is equal to the amount of security deposit.
 Sounds neat, right?

 But do you have any idea that credit card companies also may deny your secured credit card application?
 I guess not.

 If your secure credit card application gets denied, the first thing that’ll come to mind is – Why was your application denied?
 You are ready to put a good amount as a deposit, but still, you are not getting approved.
 What would be the reason?
 Think wisely.

 Your application might have been rejected due to several unforeseen circumstances that you didn’t know.
 So, if you want to make things right, first you have to find those reasons and take steps to change the scenario before you apply for the next card.

 The reasons behind secured credit card application rejection